 The above tax-related responsibilities may sound like a lot of paperwork and math -- and it's true: they are a bit much...
 Luckily, unlike in the olden days, you can turn to an accounting tool that will take the majority of that burden off of you!

-With Bonsai Tax accounting software/app, you answer some simple questions and enroll your earnings into the online app and Bonsai tax software sorts these data into appropriate graphs in the appropriate tax forms -- and generates quarterly tax payment estimates, so that you never accidentally underpay on the basis of an inaccurate guess (and incur penalty fees for it).
+With Bonsai Tax accounting software/app, you answer some simple questions and enroll your earnings into Bonsai's online app and the best tax software sorts these data into appropriate graphs in the appropriate tax forms -- and generates quarterly tax payment estimates, so that you never accidentally underpay on the basis of an inaccurate guess (and incur underpayment tax penalty fees for it).
 And, of course, Bonsai Tax can help you with filing your annual tax return as well.

 Note: Our software will automatically send you payment reminders as well as give you quarterly tax estimates based on your earnings.
 Try a 14 day free trial of our app here.